YashitaCodes/encode-me/README.md

 3. Select the encoding algorithm (Base64, MD5, SHA-256, AES).
 4. Click "Encode" to get the result.
 5. You can copy the encoded result to your clipboard using the "Copy to Clipboard" button.

-## Dependencies

-- `tkinter`: For building the GUI.
-- `cryptography`: For AES encryption.
-- `pyperclip`: For copying results to the clipboard.

-All dependencies are listed in `requirements.txt`.

 ## Future Enhancements